korzepadawid/hacker-news-bot/README.md

 # hacker-news-bot 👩‍💻

 An AWS Lambda function that publishes submissions from Hacker news on Twitter.
-Amazon EventBridge invokes the AWS Lambda function that scrapes Hacker News and publishes tweets then.
+The script replies to its previous tweets sequentially.
+I made use of Amazon EventBridge to invoke the AWS Lambda function that scrapes Hacker News and publishes tweets then.
 The script replies to its previous tweets sequentially.

 ## Table of contents 📕
 - [Tech](#tech)